Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 # How to maintain data consistency?
 		In order to ensure *loose coupling*, each service has its own database.
 Maintaining data consistency between services is a challenge because 2 phase-commit/distributed transactions is not an option for many applications.
 		An application must instead use the Saga pattern.
-A service publishes an event when its data changes.
+A service **publishes an event when its data changes**.
 Other services consume that event and update their data.
 There are several ways of reliably updating data and publishing events including Event Sourcing and Transaction Log Tailing.

 ## [SAGA Pattern](https://microservices.io/patterns/data/saga.html)